Licensed Professional Counselor

 Practicing Since: 1999

-Faith: Agnosticism, Atheism, Bahaism, Buddhism, Christianity, Islam, Judaism
+Faith: Agnosticism, Atheism, Bahaism, Christianity, Judaism

 We all carry old wounds from the past.
 We all suffer from inner conflict.
 When we unconsciously and repeatedly play out old painful dramas, it causes us problems.
 Exploring the sources of old wounds and the causes of inner conflict is the essence of psychodynamic therapy.